sirnewton01/post-web/README.md

 for these systems and so it is completely opaque to you how your data is being used until there is a disaster and the companies are forced to reveal soome of the inner details.
-Many of these sites are free to the end user and require highly skilled workers to maintain and so there is constant pressure to resort to intrusive advertising and invasion of privacy to pay their employees.
+Many of these sites are free to the end user and require highly skilled workers to maintain and so there is constant pressure to resort to intrusive advertising or encroachment of privacy in order to pay their employees.

 You could pick a variety of Wordpress blogging sites where you have slightly more control and freedom with your content, but then you are still locked-in to the Wordpress system itself unable to easily move your content onto another system.
+Moving off of the web entirely and onto something else is also an exercise in futulity as the web itself makes it challenging to scrape the flash away from the content so much so that enterprises have cropped up specializing in just that.

 ### Security